Graduate Student Handbook

 Program and Faculty Second-Year Assessment of Progress

-3. In the 3rd year, during the IDP review, assessments will be made regarding reasonable progress on the second qualifying paper project, QP2, and the dissertation proposal.
-The student’s advisor(s) and committee members will provide detailed updates on the progress.
+4. All students in their 3rd year will be evaluated during the IDP process for reasonable progress toward QP2 and the dissertation proposal.
+The students’ advisors and committee members will provide detailed updates on student progress.
 Failure to meet QP2 or dissertation proposal deadlines may result in an official academic warning and possible discontinuation from the program.

-4. Dissertations are demanding long-term projects with the length of completion time dependent on many factors.
+5. Dissertations are demanding long-term projects with the length of completion time dependent on many factors.
 Students writing their dissertations and who need to continue in the program beyond year 6 will negotiate deadlines with their advisor(s), committee members and the GPD, with the approval of the Graduate Program Committee.
-Continued missed negotiated deadlines may result in a formal leave of absence from the program.
+Continued missed negotiated deadlines may result in discontinuation from the program.

 Note: The GPD and the department chair become the final arbitrators if disagreements arise among the student’s advisors and/or among committee members, or the Graduate Program Committee.